EmazuddinAlif/jet-stability/README.md

 # jet-stability

 ## This repository contains all the files and codes pertaining to the paper "**Liquid jet stability through elastic planar nozzles**" (https://doi.org/10.1140/epjs/s11734-022-00656-w).
 Please contact Md.
 Emazuddin Alif (malif@vols.utk.edu) or Dr. Andrew Dickerson (adicker7@utk.edu) for further details and information.
 We request everyone using any portion of our code to appropriately cite the parent paper.

+## BibTex

+@article{alifLiquidJetStability2022a,
+  title = {Liquid Jet Stability through Elastic Planar Nozzles}, author = {Alif, Md Emazuddin and Veihdeffer, Julie and Alam, Md Erfanul and Dickerson, Andrew K.}, year = {2022}, month = sep, journal = {The European Physical Journal Special Topics}, issn = {1951-6401}, doi = {10.1140/epjs/s11734-022-00656-w}, urldate = {2023-04-08}, abstract = {An extensive number of processes require liquid jets such as cleaning, waterjet cutting, hydroentanglement, and atomization in combustion.
+The coherence and stability of the jet highly depend on the characteristics of the nozzle.
+Jet breakup lengths have been extensively studied for a multitude of nozzle characteristics and external stimuli, yet jets issuing from deformable, elastic nozzles have not been considered.
+In this study, we take the enduring topic of jet breakup into a new realm by introducing nozzles that passively deform when exposed to liquid flow by making an approximately 500 \$\$\textbackslash upmu \textbackslash hbox \{m\}\$\$orifice in thin sheets.
+We perform the experiments with nozzles of varying hardness and thickness, starting with a rigid BeCu nozzle, and continuing with shore hardness 70A, 65A, 35A and 20A.
+We observe nozzle dilation scales well with Reynolds number and that softer nozzles experiences greater dilation, as expected.
+We introduce a modification to linear stability theory to describe the break-up length of deformable nozzles to account for the dilation, a scaling which works best for our stiffer nozzles.
+The three softest materials provide the most stable jets through the range of flow rates in which they can operate before failure.
+For all nozzles, breakup is highly variable with time and jet velocity.}, langid = {english}, keywords = {Atomization,Deformable membrane,Linear stability,Nozzle dilation}, file = {C:\Users\Emazuddin Alif\Zotero\storage\DV542TNR\Alif et al. - 2022 - Liquid jet stability through elastic planar nozzle.pdf}
+}

 ## CAD Models and Descriptions
 - Base_plate.ipt : Base plate along which the linear stage connected to the relaxation chamber is held